alejandro-sanchez-gomez/european-earnings-index/README.md

 # European Earnings Index | Average Annual Purchasing Power of all EU Member States
 The index calculates the average annual purchasing power of all EU Member States by using the average net income of a worker from a given country and its price level index relative to the other member states.
-Aditionally, an interactive dashboard has been developed using Microsoft Power Bi.
+Additionally, an interactive dashboard has been developed using Microsoft Power Bi.

 ## Table of Contents
 - [About](#about)